 This commemorative plaque depicts an engine know as “The Bandon Tank” and can be found at the Kinsale Roundabout in Cork, where the “Snotty Bridge” once stood.
 The Kinsale Roundabout is a true symbol of 21st century Ireland.
 It is a major point of entry to the city for commuters coming from all directions.

-Written by Liam O’Connell
+Latest posts by Liam O'Connell (see all)